nickamor/cloudcms/README.md

 # cloudcms
-A simple cloud-first content management system.
+A simple cloud-first content management system, using AWS DynamoDB for storage.